Economics Program at EOU

 Broomfield, Colo.

-The Economics faculty at Eastern Oregon University brings a wealth of diverse experiences and deep expertise to the classroom.
-With backgrounds that include serving as Peace Corps Volunteers, working in federal government agencies, and conducting international research, our professors are uniquely equipped to connect economic theory to real-world applications.
-Specializing in areas such as environmental economics, development economics, and monetary policy, they provide students with valuable insights drawn from their extensive professional and academic journeys.
-At EOU, our faculty’s commitment ensures that economics becomes a dynamic tool for understanding and engaging with the world.
+EOU’s Economics faculty bring diverse experience and deep expertise to the classroom.
+From Peace Corps service to federal agencies and international research, they connect theory to real-world applications.
+Specializing in areas like environmental, development, and monetary economics, they provide insights that make economics a dynamic tool for understanding and engaging with the world.

 Our Economics minor is 30 credit hours consisting of six required and three elective economics courses.
 The minor was designed to provide students majoring in another discipline with a working knowledge of fundamental and specialized applications of macro- and microeconomics pertaining to a market economy.